indico/indico/docs/source/installation/production/_intro.rst

-We provide guides to install Indico on CentOS and Debian systems.
+We provide guides to install Indico on Alma/Rocky Linux and Debian/Ubuntu systems.
 While other distributions are not officially supported, they should work fine, but the installation steps (especially package names) may need some slight adjustments.